pragma-/Plang/README.md

 consideration about allowing a way to write to the enclosing scope's identifiers.  `global` and `nonlocal` are potential keywords.

-### if/else statement
+### if/then/else statement
-    IfStatement ::= "if" "(" Statement ")" Statement ("else" Statement)?
+    IfStatement ::= "if" Statement "then" Statement ("else" Statement)?

-The `if` statement expects a condition expression in parentheses followed by a single statement or a group of statements enclosed in braces.
+The `if` statement expects a condition expression followed by the `then` keyword and then either a single statement or a group of statements enclosed in braces.
 This can optionally then be followed by the `else` keyword and another single statement or group of statements enclosed in braces.

 If the condition is [truthy](#truthiness) then the statement(s) in the body are executed, otherwise if an `else` body exists then its statement(s) are executed.

-    if (true) 1 else 2
+    if true then 1 else 2
       1

-    if (false) 1 else 2
+    if false then 1 else 2
       2

 ### while/next/last statement